- Santorini’s volcanic origins and long history of viticulture make Santorini wines some of the best in Greece.

 The second is its unique terroir and a unique ecosystem characterized mainly by volcanic soils.
 These soils offer the best environment for unique varieties of grapes to grow.
 Them, in turn, deliver the Santorini wines we all know and love.
 The wines we fully indulge in during our Santorini honeymoon.

 Santorini is a blessed place.
 Everything that comes out of there is unique.
 Its fava beans, cherry tomatoes, even its cucumbers.
 The local products may be in very small quantities, but they all have a character that makes them stand out.
 Thus, the wines of Santorini are unlike any other wine in the world.
+If you’re planning to elope in Greece or want to renew your wedding vows in Greece, be sure to have some Santorini wine at the table.

 The varieties of Santorini wine that stand out